Special Education

 Holly Montarsi – Occupational Therapist

-Paraprofessional Staff: Shirene Bolink, Cheryl Calzada, Alicia Culvey, Rhonda Geisewite, Stacy Hunt, Hope Lamey, Patricia Leigey, Beth Swales, Wendy Kerstetter, Tara Tressler, Shannon Sycz, Kim Bohartz, Michelle Stahl, Jen Miller, Oliva Oechler, Brittany Long, Bobbi Calhoun, Ashley Rae, Bethany Stonerook, Ashley Underkoffler
+Paraprofessional Staff: Veronica Smith, Cheryl Calzada, Alicia Culvey, Rhonda Geisewite, Stacy Hunt, Hope Lamey, Patricia Leigey, Beth Swales, Wendy Kerstetter, Tara Tressler, Shannon Sycz, Kim Bohartz, Michelle Stahl, Jen Miller, Oliva Oechler, Brittany Long, Bobbi Calhoun, Ashley Rae, Bethany Stonerook, Ashley Underkoffler

 The Special Education Department provides programs and services in accord with the Individuals with Disabilities Education Act (IDEA) and PA Chapter 14 Special Education Programs for students with disabilities.
 A child with a disability means a child who as the result of a multidisciplinary evaluation is determined to meet the criteria in one or more of the following categories: mental retardation, a hearing impairment including deafness, a speech or language impairment, a visual impairment including blindness, serious emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, an other health impairment, a specific learning disability, deaf-blindness, or multiple disabilities and who is determined to need special education and related services.